Octopus: Embodied Vision-Language Programmer from Environmental Feedback: OctoGTA

-\paragraph{Detailed Description of the GTA Environment} Leveraging SHVDN allows for the crafting of game scripts using .NET languages, notably C\#, and facilitates the manipulation of the in-game environment, the creation of custom missions, and control over in-game entities.
+SHVDN allows for the crafting of game scripts using .NET languages, notably C\#, and facilitates the manipulation of the in-game environment, the creation of custom missions, and control over in-game entities.
 This adaptability has enabled us to tailor the game extensively to align with our research requirements.
-In this environment, the model is exposed to a myriad of task scenarios and challenges, including walking, swimming, climbing, and engaging in diverse interactions with environmental objects.
+In the OctoGTA environment, the model is exposed to a myriad of task scenarios and challenges, including walking, swimming, climbing, and engaging in diverse interactions with environmental objects.
+The abundance of annotated objects within this environment enables the model to interpret its visual inputs more precisely, thereby enhancing learning efficiency.